sh3lk/mx/website/blog/quick_intro.md

 protocols, so we just leave the application as is.
 It costs us more to run, but we don't want to invest additional engineering time in optimizing performance.

->Service Weaver uses custom serialization and transport protocols that are up to
+>MX uses custom serialization and transport protocols that are up to
 >three times more cost effective than the best industry solutions (i.e., gRPC
 >and protocol buffers).
 This means your cloud bill is significantly reduced and
 >you can double-down on your focus on the application logic.

-## How to Write an Application with Service Weaver?
+## How to Write an Application with MX?

-The core abstraction of Service Weaver is a *component*, an actor-like unit of computation.
+The core abstraction of MX is a *component*, an actor-like unit of computation.
 A component is represented as a regular Go interface, and components interact with each other by calling the methods defined by these interfaces.
 For example, here is a simple Reverser component that, as the name